Star Wars: The Clone Wars (film): Development

 Star Wars: The Clone Wars was made to serve as both a stand-alone story and a lead-in to the weekly animated TV series of the same name.
 George Lucas had the idea for a film after viewing some of the completed footage of the early episodes on the big screen.
 Those first few episodes, originally planned for release on television, were then woven together to form the theatrical release.
 Warner Bros. had tracked the series' development from the beginning, and Lucas decided on a theatrical launch after viewing early footage declaring "This is so beautiful, why don't we just go and use the crew and make a feature?"
 This decision helped convince WB parent company Time Warner to distribute the movie, and to encourage its subsidiary Cartoon Network to air the series.
 Lucas described the film as "almost an afterthought."
 Howard Roffman, president of Lucas Licensing, said of the decision, "Sometimes George works in strange ways."
 Producer Catherine Winder said the sudden decision added to an already large challenge of establishing a show "of this sophistication and complexity," but she felt it was a good way to start the series, and thought budgetary constraints forced the production team to think outside the box in a positive way.

 The story of the kidnapped Hutt was inspired by the Sonny Chiba samurai film Shogun's Shadow.

+Actors Samuel L. Jackson, Christopher Lee, Anthony Daniels, and Matthew Wood vocally reprised their respective roles as Mace Windu, Count Dooku, C-3PO and the B1 Battle Droids.
+However, Jackson and Lee did not reprise their roles in the television series.

 Animation

 Lucasfilm and Lucasfilm Animation used Autodesk software to animate both the film and the series using the Maya 3-D modeling program to create highly detailed worlds, characters and creatures.
 The film's animation style was designed to pay homage to the stylized looks of both Japanese anime and manga, and the supermarionation of the British 1960s series Thunderbirds.
 At a Cartoon Network-hosted discussion, Lucas said he did not want the Clone Wars film or television series to look like such movies as Beowulf, because he wanted a stylized look rather than a realistic one.
 He also felt it should not look like the popular Pixar movies such as The Incredibles and Cars, because he wanted the film and characters to have its own unique style.
 Lucas also decided to create the animated film and series from a live-action perspective, which Winder said set it apart from other CGI films.
 Essentially, it "meant using long camera shots, aggressive lighting techniques, and relying on editing instead of storyboards."
 Animators also reviewed designs from the original 2003 Clone Wars series when creating the animation style for the film and the new series.
 In charge was Steward Lee, working as the storyboard artist during filming.
-Actors Samuel L. Jackson, Christopher Lee, Anthony Daniels, and Matthew Wood vocally reprised their respective roles as Mace Windu, Count Dooku, C-3PO and the B1 Battle Droids.
-However, Jackson and Lee did not reprise their roles in the television series.